 The Company's price risk relates to financial assets whose values will fluctuate as a result of changes in market prices, principally investment securities not held for the account of unit-linked business.

 The correlation of variables will have a significant effect in determining the ultimate impact on price risk, but to demonstrate the impact due to changes in variables, variables had to be changed on an individual basis.
 It should be noted that movements in these variables are nonlinear.

-For equity securities listed in the Philippines and golf club shares, an average volatility of 16.42% and 14.94% has been observed during 2021 and 2020, respectively.
-If quoted price of these securities increased or decreased by that amount, profit before tax would have been changed by P603.39 million and P566.44 million, respectively.
+For equity securities listed in the Philippines and golf club shares, an average volatility of 32.51% and 16.42% has been observed during 2022 and 2021, respectively.
+If the quoted price of these securities increased or decreased by that amount, profit before tax would have been changed by P603.39 million and P566.44 million, respectively.

-The investments in listed equity securities are considered long-term strategic investments.
+The investment in listed equity securities are considered long-term strategic investments.
 In accordance with the Company's policies, no specific hedging activities are undertaken in relation to these investments.
 The investments are continuously monitored and voting rights arising from these equity instruments are utilized in the Company's favor.